doanduyhai/Achilles/documentation/annotations.markdown

  By design, all **WideMap** fields are lazy.

  A *lazy* Collection or Map field will be loaded entirely when the getter is invoked.

+ It does not make sense to put a *@Lazy* annotation on a *@JoinColumn* since the latter is lazy by definition.
+However doing so will not raise error, it will be silently ignored by **Achilles**